Taste: Coolness

 Some substances activate cold trigeminal receptors even when not at low temperatures.
-This "fresh" or "minty" sensation can be tasted in peppermint, spearmint and is triggered by substances such as menthol, anethol, ethanol, and camphor.
+This "fresh" or "minty" sensation can be tasted in peppermint and spearmint and is triggered by substances such as menthol, anethol, ethanol, and camphor.
 Caused by activation of the same mechanism that signals cold, TRPM8 ion channels on nerve cells, unlike the actual change in temperature described for sugar substitutes, this coolness is only a perceived phenomenon.

 Numbness

-Both Chinese and Batak Toba cooking include the idea of 麻 (má or mati rasa), a tingling numbness caused by spices such as Sichuan pepper.
+Both Chinese and Batak Toba cooking include the idea of 麻 (má) or mati rasa, a tingling numbness caused by spices such as Sichuan pepper.
 The cuisines of Sichuan province in China and of the Indonesian province of North Sumatra often combine this with chili pepper to produce a 麻辣 málà, "numbing-and-hot", or "mati rasa" flavor.

 Typical in northern Brazilian cuisine, jambu is an herb used in dishes like tacacá.

 These sensations, although not taste, fall into a category of chemesthesis.